kara-krzystan/taskmaster-pro/README.md

 # # Module 5 Project: Taskmaster Pro

 ## Description
+As an introduction to third-party APIs and the process of working with legacy code, we updated a task-management application called Taskmaster.
+The Taskmaster Pro Edition features an updated layout, the ability to edit tasks, drag-and-drop capabilty, due date handling with an interactive calendar datepicker, and improved UI.

 ## Overview of Concepts Learned
 * How to speed up development using third party APIs